-With almost 50 years experience in providing quality care homes and retirement housing, we have put together the information below to help you better understand care home funding and raise some points for you to consider when choosing a care home.
+With 50 years experience in providing quality care homes and retirement housing, we have put together the information below to help you better understand care home funding and raise some points for you to consider when choosing a care home.

 Choose the right home

 Choosing a care home is just like choosing any other place to live – within a few seconds most people instinctively know whether a place ‘feels right’.
 We always advise customers to choose the place where they feel most comfortable and “at home”.

 It is common now for older people in care homes to contribute towards the cost of their care.
 Some people have the resources to pay for their care in full, whilst others make means-tested contributions.

 The government sets national limits that determine eligibility for funding assistance.
 These can be subject to change, so it’s always advisable to check the current figures when choosing a care home.

 Those who are able to pay for their own care are free to contact care homes directly.
 Once a preferable home has been identified, the care provider will typically make a needs-based assessment, allowing them to ensure that they are able to meet your needs.As fees can vary from provider to provider, we always advise that you take time to read through any contract before signing, making sure that you understand precisely what you are paying for.